Christmas Charcuterie Board

 The holidays are already stressful enough as they are, no need in adding complicated and time-consuming ways to entertain family and guests.

 Charcuterie (pronounced “shahr-koo-tuh-ree”), a French term for a branch of cooking devoted to meat products, was originally used as a way to preserve meats before refrigeration.
+Now, it’s a part of most every home cook’s repertoire, whether it’s for entertaining or just having a date night in.

 It’s one board with endless possibilities of smoked meats, artisanal cheeses, fruits and spreads that you can customize around the event or celebration.
 Once you decide what to serve on your board, it’s as easy as opening and arranging your food.